pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

   comment: "Trying to mimic the process of specialization in real life",
   bottom: true,
 )[
-  Players get 1 additional SP at the following optimism thresholds
+  Players get 1 more SP at the following optimism thresholds
   #columns(4)[
     + 25%
     #colbreak()